munibmesinovic/Multi-Modal-Graph/README.md

 ## Repository Structure

+We suggest loading this into a colab notebook or cloud API to run

 - `data_preprocessing.py`: Processes the MC-MED dataset into time-series, static, ICD code, and radiographic embeddings.
 - `train_graphsurv_mcmed.py`: Trains the model on the processed MC-MED dataset.